s8sg/faas-flow/README.md

 > Modify("name") -> Hello name
 > ```
 All calls will be performed in one single execution of the flow function and result will be returned to the callee
 > Note: For flow that has more than one nodes, faas-flow doesn't return any response.
-External storage or `callback` can be used to retrive async result
+External storage or `callback` can be used to retrieve an async result

 #### Invoke
 ```